Westboro Baptist Church: Lauren Drain

-Documentary media coverage
+Media coverage

 In 2001, Sundance Channel aired the film A Union in Wait, a documentary about same-sex marriage directed by Ryan Butler.
 Phelps and members of WBC appeared in the film after Phelps picketed Wake Forest Baptist Church at Wake Forest University over a proposed same-sex union ceremony.

 In 2005, the British satellite company British Sky Broadcasting produced an investigative piece using hidden cameras, which included footage of two of Phelps's granddaughters, Libby and Jael.
 In the testimonial, Libby and Jael explain that they hope and pray that no one outside of Westboro becomes "elect", because they want everyone else in the world to die horribly and burn in Hell, and that even if they did not believe their actions were dictated by God, they would still do and enjoy them anyway.

 On April 1, 2007, British television channel BBC Two broadcast Louis Theroux's The Most Hated Family in America.
-Theroux has presented a number of documentaries about unusual or unconventional people and groups in the UK, the US and elsewhere.
 In the documentary, Theroux questioned Shirley Phelps-Roper as to whether she had considered if Westboro's protests were more likely to "put people off the Word of Jesus Christ and the Bible".
 In response, she said, "You think our job is to win souls to Christ.
 All we do, by getting in their face and putting these signs in front of them and these plain words, is make what's already in their heart come out of their mouth."
 Later in the documentary, Phelps-Roper agreed the $200,000 WBC annually spent to fly to funerals to protest was money spent to spread "God's hate".
 While being filmed by Theroux, it picketed a local appliance store because the store sold Swedish vacuum cleaners, which the group viewed as being supportive of gay people because of Swedish prosecution of Åke Green, a pastor critical of homosexuality.